Deferiprone (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have liver disease, blood or bone marrow problems, or any type of infection.
+- Tell your doctor if you have liver disease, blood or bone marrow problems, or any type of infection.

 - This medicine lowers the number of white blood cells.
 This weakens your immune system, so you may get infections more easily.
 Wash your hands often.
 Avoid people who are sick.

 - This medicine may cause your urine to turn red or brownish.
-This is normal.
+This is normal and nothing to worry about.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.